The Spice Trail

 The Spice Trail is a British television documentary series first broadcast on BBC Two in 2011 looking at the discovery and history of spices.
-Presented by Kate Humble, she travels around the world to see how spices are made and investigates their history.
-She also tells stories and interviews the people from the areas of their origin.
+Presented by Kate Humble, she travels around the world to see how spices are grown and investigates their history.
+She also tells stories and interviews people from the areas of their origin.
 The series looks at how local economies are built upon the income from the spices and the threats to these economies such as disease, globalisation and fakes.

 Episodes

 Episode one: "Pepper and Cinnamon"

 In the first half we visit India to look at Pepper and find out that Black pepper corns are traditionally sun dried.
 We are told that White pepper is soaked and de-husked to make it milder.
 Green pepper is mentioned but not explained and Red is not mentioned at all.
 We see how the corns are removed by being trodden on and massaged by bare feet.
 We see the devastation a Fungal disease has brought to what was once the primary area of production.
 We also see the silent and secret negotiation language of the buyers and sellers who use their hands under a cloth to negotiate without the need for a spoken language (a kind of Tactile signing).

 In the second half we see small Cinnamon trees being cut in Sri Lanka.
 The outer Bark is scraped by hand and the inner bark is then carefully removed with a knife.
-The best parts are used to create an outer sheaf and the other parts are placed within.
-These outer sheaves are joined to each other and overlap slightly to create a standard length stick or rod known as a quill.
+The best parts are used to create an outer sheath and the other parts are placed within.
+These outer sheaths are joined to each other and overlap slightly to create a standard length stick or rod known as a quill.
 The sticks are then rolled daily as they dry and are tied into bundles for trading and transport.